By Ellie Simmonds

 Floorboard insulation (suspended floors)

-Suspended floors, where the floorboards rest over joists so are, in effect, suspended above a void, are likely to lose more heat.
+Suspended floors are where the floorboards rest over joists.
+They are likely to lose more heat as they are, in effect, suspended above a void.

 The easiest and least disruptive way to insulate floorboards is from underneath, if you have access via a cellar or basement.
 Here you are insulating the crawlspace (void) below the floorboards.
 When insulating from below, the insulation is secured with netting draped between and stapled to the floor joists.